GoogleCloudPlatform/spanner-migration-tool/docs/cli/schema.md

         Flag for specifying the name of the Google Cloud Project in which the Spanner migration tool can create resources required for migration.
 If the project is not specified, Spanner migration tool will try to fetch the configured project in the gCloud CLI.

+     --session=SESSION
+        Specifies the file that you restore session state from.
+This file can be generaed using the [schma](schema.md) sub command.

+     --source=SOURCE
+        Flag for specifying source database (e.g., PostgreSQL, MySQL, DynamoDB).